frontpage.

 If you understand the underlying reasons for why an investor would buy an actively depreciating asset, then you understand why OP suggests--correctly in my opinion--that this is a non-story.

 This is a housing crisis but most Americans are treating it like a housing whoopsie.
-One in which we ought to fight about the best way to build more housing instead of pointing a firehouse of development incentives, to the point of literally subsidizing private development and public development.
+We treat it with kid gloves, where we fight about the "correct" way to build just enough housing, in just the right places, instead of pointing a firehouse of development incentives, to the point of literally subsidizing private development and public development.

 It's basic economics, but our electorate will tie itself in knots to make the housing crisis fit their niche political narrative.